shrujanus/so-101-ros2/README.md

-# SO-101 ROS2 — Open-Source General Purpose Manipulator
-### Natural Language → Vision-Language-Action (VLA) → MoveIt2 → Robot Execution

----

 ## 🌍 Inspiration

 Growing up in India, I often saw plastic bottles, cans, wrappers, and recyclables littering the streets.
-It always felt like a **solvable problem** — if only technology could lend a hand (literally).
+It always felt like a **solvable problem**, what if only technology could lend a hand (literally)

 This project was born from that simple idea:
-> **What if a robotic arm could autonomously identify and pick up recyclables — cleaning our environment, one object at a time?**
+> **What if a robotic arm could autonomously identify and pick up recyclables, cleaning our environment, one object at a time?**

-SO-101 ROS2 is a step toward that future: an **open-source, modular robotic manipulation platform** that combines **natural language understanding**, **vision-language-action models**, and **robust motion planning** to enable real-world pick-and-place tasks.
+SO-101 ROS2 is a step toward that: by using an **open-source arm**  we then combines **natural language understanding**, **vision-language-action modes**, and **robust motion planning** to enable real-world pick-and-place tasks

----

 ## 🚀 Overview

-**SO-101 ROS2** is a fully open-source framework for building **general-purpose robotic manipulators** using the **SO-101 robotic arm**.
+**SO-101 ROS2** is an experiment for building **general-purpose robotic manipulators** using the **SO-101 robotic arm**.
 It enables **natural language-driven pick-and-place** operations via a complete software stack:

 > **Example Command:**
-> _“Pick up all recyclables and place them in the blue recycling bin.”_
+> _“Pick up all recyclables and place them in the blue recycling bin”_

 The system bridges the full pipeline:
 **Language → Perception → Action Planning → Hardware Execution**